With picnic season in full swing, we asked Genevieve Taylor, author of the How to Eat Outside cookbook, to give us her top tips for al fresco dining.

 2. The Right Food for the Right Occasion

-For me, a picnic means many things - a hard boiled egg and a bag of crisps pulled from my rucksack on a long country walk, an old fashioned wicker basket laden with special treats and a cold bottle of wine taken to an outside concert, a torn baguette dipped into a tub of shop brought hummus in the local park, a still warm homemade pasty pulled from my pocket at a football match is a picnic.
+For me, a picnic means many things – a hard-boiled egg and a bag of crisps pulled from my rucksack on a long country walk, an old fashioned wicker basket laden with special treats and a cold bottle of wine taken to an outside concert, a torn baguette dipped into a tub of shop brought hummus in the local park, a still-warm homemade pasty pulled from my pocket at a football match is a picnic.
 Match your picnic aspirations to your occasion, and you will hit the picnic sweet spot!

 3. For Picnics, Room Temperature Rules

 The very best picnic food for me is stuff that tastes just as good, if not better, when eaten at room temperature.
 There seems little point battling to keep things chilled unnecessarily if you don’t have to.
-But if its a blindingly hot day (we wish!!) then a small bottle of frozen water or other soft drink packed alongside your food will defrost slowly, and as a bonus be drinkable later in the day.
+But if it’s a blindingly hot day (we wish!!) then a small bottle of frozen water or other soft drink packed alongside your food will defrost slowly, and as a bonus be drinkable later in the day.